 Prior to WWII in the late 1930’s, there were roughly 120,000 Jews living in Algeria.
 Provoked by events occurring in Nazi Germany, a group of Algerian Muslims rioted in 1934, killing 25 Jews and injuring many more.
 As a colony of France, the Jews of Algeria were subjected to the same Anti-Semitic Vichy policies as French Jews.
 During WWII, the French Vichy government cancelled the citizenship of Algerian Jews, forbade them from working in numerous professions, and confiscated Jewish property.

 In 1962 when Algeria gained independence, the government only granted citizenship to residents whose father or paternal grandfather were Muslims.
 Additionally, Algeria’s Supreme Court Justice announced that Jews were not protected under the law.
-No longer feeling safe and protected in their country, nearly 140,000 Algerian Jews immigrated to France, while smaller numbers fled to Israel, and to North and South America.
+Like other Jews from Arab countries, Algerian Jews no longer felt safe and protected in their country, nearly 140,000 Algerian Jews immigrated to France, while smaller numbers fled to Israel, and to North and South America.

 Between 1948 and present times, roughly 26,000 Algerian Jews immigrated to Israel.
 Although substantially diminished in size, the Jews in Algeria were again threatened in 1994 when the terrorist Armed Islamic Group stated its objective to eliminate the Jewish community from Algeria altogether.
 Even though no attacks were reported, the announcement caused many Jews to leave, abandoning the only remaining synagogue in the country.
 Today no Jews remain living in Algeria.